isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 “Let’s go down to the sea, Iha.
 Kayoko, we’ll have another drink when we get back.”

-“Oh, are you okay…being that drunk?”
+“Oh, are you okay...being that drunk?”

 Even though he had drunk so much, his step was firm.